Arts Management Students Score Highly Competitive National Internships

-Arts management students at Baldwin Wallace University are scoring some of the nation’s most competitive internships this summer: The Cleveland Orchestra, Central City Opera, and Pittsburgh Civic Light Opera.
+Arts management students at Baldwin Wallace University recently scored some of the nation's most competitive internships: The Cleveland Orchestra, Central City Opera, and Pittsburgh Civic Light Opera.

 The arts management program at BW is one of approximately 35 undergraduate programs in the nation recognized by the Association of Arts Administration Educators.

 The field of arts management has been historically reserved for study at the graduate level, however BW has been pioneering arts management on the undergraduate level for over 30 years.

 With graduates having successful careers with arts-focused organizations across the country, the Baldwin Wallace arts management program has grown considerably in the last 10 years and is increasing annually.

 Many students are attracted to the program after starting in an arts or business major and recognizing the competitive edge an arts management credential can add to their future career options.

 Cory Isler '12, from Massillon, Ohio, majored in music with a minor in marketing.
 He earned a spot in the Cleveland Orchestra's Education and Community Programs Department through the highly competitive Cleveland Foundation Summer Internship program.

 Three hundred applicants applied for this program.
 As part of his paid internship, Isler planned conferences, prepared program materials for education concerts, and worked with youth ensembles.